-You will need four sheets of 1 x 6 to make the legs.
+You will need four pieces of 1 x 6 to make the legs.
 Start by marking 1.5 inches from the left side of the wooden board and 3.25 inches on the same side at the base.
-This gives you the taper that you need to add strength to the legs.
+This provides the taper that you need to strengthen the legs.
 Draw a line to join the two points along the length of the board.

-Now rip cut along the line to make two tapered pieces.
-Glue and nail the two strips together to create a single table leg.
-Repeat this process a further three times to complete the set of four.
+Next, make a rip cut along the line to create two tapered pieces.
+Glue and nail the two strips together to create one table leg.
+Repeat this process three more times to complete a set of four legs.

 2. Use a Stable Plywood Base

-Start with a sheet of 0.75-inch plywood.
-Cut the plywood base a couple of inches wider and longer than the table saw dimensions.
-Next, cut a 1-square foot hole in the center of the board.
-Lift up your table saw and centralize.
-Now mark out the mounting holes, drilling a 0.125-inch hole where the marks indicate.
+Take a sheet of 0.75-inch plywood and cut it to be a couple of inches wider and longer than the table saw unit.
+Next, cut a 1-square-foot hole in the center of the board.
+Pick up your table saw and place it at the center.
+Then, mark the mounting holes and drill 0.125-inch holes where you have marked them.

-Flip the board over and drill 1-inch diameter holes roughly 0.25 inches deep to recess the carriage bolt heads.
-Now you can mount the table saw with washers and nuts.
+Turn the board over and drill 1-inch diameter holes approximately 0.25 inches deep to accommodate the carriage bolt heads.
+You can now mount the table saw with washers and nuts.

 3. Cut-Off Block to Reduce Kickback

-Kickback occurs when the workpiece pinches between the fence and the blade.
-To prevent this, cut a block of wood and clamp it to your safety fence.
+To help prevent kickbacks, cut a block of wood and clamp it to your safety fence.
 Then, adjust the fence to include the thickness of the wooden block.

-As you move the material you are cutting toward the table saw blade, your stock should not be in contact with the safety block.
-This process creates a safe gap so that the workpiece won’t bind, reducing the risk of kickbacks.
+As you move the material you are cutting toward the table saw blade, it shouldn’t be in contact with the safety block.
+This technique leaves a safe gap so the workpiece won’t bind, reducing the risk of kickbacks.

 4. Get a Digital Angle Gauge

-Digital angle gauges, like the Wixey Angle Gauge with Magnetic base, make life in the woodshop a lot simpler.
-Crank up the blade at 90 degrees and set the magnetic base of the gauge against the blade.
-To calibrate, press zero.
-This resets the gauge, enabling it to find an accurate angle.
+Digital angle gauges, such as the Wixey Angle Gauge with Magnetic base, will help you make accurate angled cuts far more easily.
+Set the blade at 90 degrees and place the magnetic base of the gauge against the blade.
+To calibrate it, press zero.
+This will reset the gauge.

 5. Straighten a Crooked Board

-Trying to cut a crooked board along your table saw fence would only result in a lopsided board.
-Worse still, it could result in the board binding and causing a kickback, which can be dangerous.
+Trying to cut a crooked board by sliding it along your table saw fence will only result in a lopsided board.
+It could even lead to the board binding and causing a kickback, which can be dangerous.

-A simple trick is to take a sheet of plywood with a straight edge and screw the crooked board to the plywood, making sure there is an overhang.
-Now you can run the plywood along the table fence, and the cut will be straight on the crooked board.
+A simple solution is to take a sheet of plywood with a straight edge and screw the crooked board to the plywood, making sure there is an overhang.
+You can then slide the plywood along the table fence, and the cut will be straight even if the board is crooked.

 6. Cut Rabbets Faster With a Dado Blade

-Cutting rabbets with a dado blade is simple, but here is a way to speed up the process.
+Cutting rabbets with a dado blade is straightforward but it is still possible to speed up the process.
 Place an auxiliary fence against the table saw fence and set the blade so it cuts slightly wider than the width of the rabbet.

-You can create your featherboard from wood and clamp it to the table.
-See the instruction manual of your particular table saw for further details on how to mount it or failing that, seek the information online.
+You can make your own featherboard out of wood and clamp it to the table.
+Consult the instruction manual of your table saw for further details on how to mount it or check online for more information.

 8. Add a Floating Fence

-Edging your plywood sheets with wood is a tricky business.
-Rather than getting the edge to match the thickness of the plywood, fit an edge about 0.125 inches wider than the board.
+Edging your plywood sheets with wood can be tricky.
+Rather than trying to match the edge to the thickness of the plywood, fit an edge about 0.125 inches wider than the board.

 Clamp a tall floating fence to the table saw fence, making sure the fence’s surface is flush with the blade.
 Then, feed the wooden edging with the protruding side over the blade.
-This trims the edging flush with the plywood.
+This will trim the edge to be level with the plywood.

 10. Make Your Own Flip-Up Stop

-This is cheap and easy to make.
+This is a very cheap and easy trick.
 Take a block of wood and cut it in two.
-Then, using a sturdy hinge, screw the two halves together.
-Now you can flip it up to make cut crosscuts and flip it down for rip cuts.
+Then, use a sturdy hinge to screw the two halves together.
+You can now flip it up to make crosscuts and lower it for rip cuts.

 11. Cut Long Boards With a Clamped Fence

-Sometimes you need to extend the length of your fence to rip cut long boards.
-Either clamp a long level to your table saw fence or a length of sturdy board.
+Sometimes you will need to extend your fence to rip-cut long pieces of wood.
+Either clamp a long level to your table saw fence or a long, sturdy board.
 Make sure the board is perfectly straight.
 The addition of an extended fence will make cutting extended pieces much easier.

 12. Try a Dandy Outfeed Table

-You will need two lengths of 10 foot 2 x 4 and an 8 foot sheet of 0.75-inch thick plywood.
+You will need two lengths of 10-foot 2 x 4 and an 8-foot sheet of 0.75-inch thick plywood.
 You’ll also need two sawhorses.
-Screw the 2 x 4 to the underside of the plywood on each outer edge, leaving the excess 2 foot of 2 x 4 protruding.
+Screw the 2 x 4 to the underside of the plywood on each outer edge, leaving the extra 2 feet of 2 x 4 protruding.

-Make sure you notch the 2 x 4 so that your table saw fits flush with the plywood.
-Now bolt the table saw to the wooden struts to add rigidity to the structure.
-To increase the strength of the outfeed table, screw the 2 x 4 to the top of the sawhorses.
+Make sure you notch the 2 x 4 so your table saw fits flush with the plywood.
+Then, bolt the table saw to the wooden struts to increase the rigidity of the structure.
+To strengthen the outfeed table, screw the 2 x 4 to the top of the sawhorses.

 13. Dado Guide Using a Standard Blade

-The first thing to do is to fit an extension to the miter fence using a strip of 1 x 3.
-Mark the width of the dado and the kerf of the blade included within that width.
-Then make the first cut, following the guide marks for the width of the dado.
+Your first task is to attach an extension to the miter fence using a strip of 1 x 3.
+Mark the width of the dado with the kerf of the blade included.
+Then, make the first cut, following the guide marks for the width of the dado.

 This establishes the top of the dado.
-Now cut along the inner edge of the dado width, again taking care to include the kerf of the blade.
-You should now have two cuts that correspond with the original width measurements of the dado.
+Cut along the inner edge of the dado width, again taking care to include the blade’s kerf.
+You should now have two cuts that correspond with the original dado measurement.

-Run the dado across the blade making cuts between the two original lines.
-Repeat this until you have made several cuts.
-These strips of wood can be chiseled out easily.
+Run the dado across the blade, making cuts between the two original lines.
+Repeat this to make several cuts.
+These strips of wood can then be easily chiseled out.
 Make adjustments if the dado is too tight.

 14. Cut Skinny Strips Safely

-Thin strips are dangerous to cut on a table saw because they bring the operator’s hand in close proximity to the blade.
-A straightforward way to reduce the risk is to use a scrap piece of plywood as a width extension for the push stick.
+Cutting thin strips with a table saw can be dangerous as the user’s hands will be in close proximity to the blade.
+A simple way to make this safer is to use a scrap piece of plywood as a width extension for the push stick.

 Cut a length of plywood and attach a heel strip to the edge that sits next to the workpiece.
-Press the plywood against the stock, and the heel pushes the project towards the blade without getting close to your hands.
-You can even keep the blade guard in place.
+Press the plywood against the stock and it will push the stock toward the blade without your hands getting close.
+You can even leave the blade guard in place for even greater safety.

 15. Calibrate Your Miter Gauge

-Calibrating the miter gauge is crucial if you want accurate angled cuts.
-This makes a world of difference if you need precision for your project.
-Most DIY or art supply stores sell draft triangles that make setting the miter extremely accurate.
+Calibrating the miter gauge is crucial if you want to make precise angled cuts.
+Most DIY and art supply stores sell draft triangles that will help you set the miter very accurately.

-Place one edge of the triangle against the saw blade set at 90 degrees, and the other on the miter saw fence.
-Now, make sure that the miter fence abuts the edge perfectly.
-This tells you that the miter is calibrated and will produce accurate cuts.
+Place one edge of the triangle against the saw blade with it set at 90 degrees, and the other on the miter saw fence.
+Now, make sure the miter fence is flush with the edge.
+This will let you know that the miter is calibrated and will help you make accurate cuts.

-If you use a right-angle tool, you will only set your miter gauge to 90 degrees.
+If you use a right-angle tool, you will only be able to set your miter gauge to 90 degrees.

 16. Convert Your Worktable

-Sometimes you need a workbench, so you can convert your table saw to adapt.
-Drop the blade to the lowest setting.
-Measure the width and length of the table saw.
-Use two strips of 2 x 4 and a sheet of plywood and cut it to size.
+If you want to cut on a workbench, it is possible to adapt your table saw.
+Lower the blade to its lowest height, then measure the width and length of the table saw.
+Use two strips of 2 x 4 and cut a sheet of plywood to size.

 Make sure the fences have been removed.
-Then, screw the plywood top to the 2 x 4 and place it on the table saw.
-Cleats at either end should prevent the additional tabletop from sliding off.
-Now you have a handy workbench, and the saw is protected below.
+Then, screw the plywood top to the 2 x 4s and place it on the table saw.
+Cleats at either end should prevent the new tabletop from sliding off.
+You now have a useful worktop that will also protect the saw below.